List of missing Colorado flood victims down to just one

 After evacuating thousands of survivors left stranded in washed-out areas of Larimer and Boulder counties northwest of Denver, emergency management officials have shifted their focus to recovery efforts and damage assessments.

-An estimated 1,200 people statewide were unaccounted for in the immediate aftermath of the disaster.
-Search teams steadily winnowed the roster of missing, as families were reunited, evacuees registered at shelters, and survivors turned up in areas initially cut off by the floods.
+An estimated 1,200 people statewide were unaccounted for in the immediate aftermath of the disaster, and search teams steadily winnowed the roster of missing as families were reunited, evacuees registered at shelters and survivors turned up in areas initially cut off by the floods.

-As recently as Friday, Larimer County officials were still trying to track down 82 people whose whereabouts were unknown.